Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 Uninterrupted work periods: Montessori students are given plenty of time to work on specific tasks in the classroom, free of interruptions.
 In elementary schools, they’re often given at least one 3-hour, uninterrupted work period.

 Minimal tests, assignments, and grades: Tests, assignments, and grades are almost never given at the primary or elementary level (or in preschool).
-High schools, on the other hand, are required to have graded work (and to give course credits) to meet provincial curricular requirements and prepare students for university or college.
+Montessori high schools, on the other hand, are required to have graded work (and to give course credits) to meet provincial curricular requirements and prepare students for university or college.

 Minimal homework: Homework is almost never assigned, though students may be allowed to bring some work home.
 This gives students more independence and preserves precious family time.

-This is similar to the inquiry or discovery model of instruction.
+This approach is similar to the inquiry or discovery model of instruction.
 It’s very different, on the other hand, from more traditional models—models that focus more on direct instruction and memorization.
 The inquiry model of instruction is more common in progressive schools, and the traditional model is more common in mainstream schools.

 A Montessori education has numerous benefits.
 Its individualized curriculum can be very challenging and stimulating.
 And, it’s teaching and curricular approach promotes independence, concentration, discipline, and good work habits.